shikharpant/HSN_Agent_Classifier/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please feel free to open an issue or submit a pull request.

 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.
 See the LICENSE file for details.